 Arlington Heights, Illinois, Luna’s physical therapists specialize in helping patients strengthen the core in order to improve posture and movement while preventing injury.
-As experts in proper exercise form, your PT can help you create healthy habits that will keep your core strong.
+As experts in proper exercise form, your PT can help you create healthy habits to keep your core strong.

-Best of all, with Luna, patients can receive physical therapy for core strengthening wherever it’s most convenient — no matter which gym you go to.
+Best of all, with Luna, patients can receive physical therapy for core strengthening in the comfort of their homes.
 Our physical therapists come to you — it’s physical therapy, delivered.

 Though many people exercise their core for aesthetic reasons, striving toward an enviable six-pack, the benefits of a strong core are more than skin deep.
 A strong, healthy core forms the base of many of our movements and even helps us maintain better posture when sitting or standing still.